Inverse cascade anomalies in fourth-order Leith models: Fixed point analysis and Hopf bifurcation.

-Since, in addition to a pair of purely imaginary eigenvalues, the matrix $A(x_H)$ has an eigenvalue, $\zeta_3$ or $\zeta_4$, with a positive real part, the resulting periodic orbit is unstable.
-This is because the eigenvalue with positive real part leads to appearance of the characteristic Floquet exponent with a positive real part (see Remark 3 on p.20 in book\cite{hassard1981theory}).
-But changing the direction of time, resulting in the change of signs of $\zeta_3$ and $\zeta_4$, does not change the fact that one of these eigenvalues is positive.
+In addition to a pair of purely imaginary eigenvalues, the matrix $A(x_H)$ has an eigenvalue, $\zeta_3$ or $\zeta_4$, with a positive real part.
+The resulting periodic orbit is unstable, as the eigenvalue with positive real part produces a Floquet exponent which in turn has a positive real part (see Remark 3 on p.20 in book\cite{hassard1981theory}).
+Changing the direction of time results in the changing the signs of both $\zeta_3$ and $\zeta_4$.
+This does not alter the fact that one of these eigenvalues is positive.
 Thus, the emerging limit cycle is unstable in the case of the reversed time too.
 This fact makes it practically impossible to find the limit cycle numerically by directly computing the trajectories in the 4D phase space, because only measure-zero set of initial points would lead to orbits attracted to the cycle.
 This is another difference with the 2D case \cite{thalabard2015anomalous}.
-Therefore, to find the cycles, we employ the dynamical systems software PyDSTool \cite{clewley2007pyds} which is specially designed for finding unstable limit cycles; see Appendix~\ref{sec:continuation}.
+Therefore, \corr in order to find the cycles, we employ numerical continuation software, and specifically the PyCont library within the PyDSTool Python environment \cite{clewley2007pyds} which is specially designed for finding unstable limit cycles; see Appendix~\ref{sec:continuation} \rroc.